redis/redis-doc/commands/set.md

 It is possible to make this system more robust modifying the unlock schema as follows:

-* Instead of setting a random string, set a non-guessable large random string.
+* Instead of setting a fixed string, set a non-guessable large random string, called token.
 * Instead of releasing the lock with `DEL`, send a script that only removes the key if the value matches.

 This avoids that a client will try to release the lock after the expire time deleting the key created by another client that acquired the lock later.

+An example of unlock script would be similar to the following:

+    if redis.call("get",KEYS[1]) == ARGV[1]
+    then
+        return redis.call("del",KEYS[1])
+    else
+        return 0
+    end

+The script should be called with `EVAL ...script...
+1 resource-name token-value`